marioy47/blog-site/posts/react-material-ui-tutorial/index.md

 export default App;
 ```

-And start the development to see that we don't have any errors or issues. # Execute this in your terminal:
+Now, lets start the development by issuing this in the terminal:

 ```bash
 yarn start